DPDK/dpdk/doc/guides/nics/mlx5.rst

 - VLAN push offload is not supported on ingress traffic.

+- VLAN set PCP offload is not supported on existing headers.

 - A multi segment packet must have not more segments than reported by dev_infos_get() in tx_desc_lim.nb_seg_max field.
 This value depends on maximal supported Tx descriptor size and ``txq_inline_min`` settings and may be from 2 (worst case forced by maximal